nullm0ose/pwnagotchi-plugin-pisugar3/README.md

-# Improved PiSugar 3 Plugin For Pwnagotchi
+# Fixed Pi Sugar 3 Plugin to support Pi Sugar 3 Plus

 The PiSugar 3 Plugin displays the battery percentage as well as the charging status on your Pwnagotchi's UI.